huijyang/SQL-project/README.md

 ### Project Tasks
 1. The oldest businesses in the world
-2. The oldest businesses in North America
+2. How many businesses were founded before 1000?
+3. Which businesses were founded before 1000?
+4. Exploring the categories
+5. Counting the categories
-3. THe oldest business on each continent
+6. Oldest business by continent
-4. Unknown oldest businesses
-5. Adding new oldest business data
-6. The oldest industries
-7. Restarurant representation
-8. Categries and continents
+7. Joining everything for further analysis
+8. Counting categories by continent
+9. Filtering counts by continent and category